Sonar-Demos/cpp-demo/README.md

 The full database of rule descriptions is available at [rules.sonarsource.com](https://rules.sonarsource.com/cpp/).

-Rule descriptions are also provided by SonarLint and can be accessed in the IDE.
+SonarLint provides the rule descriptions of its built-in rules and can be accessed in the IDE.

 Note: SonarLint supports a majority of the rules in the online database, but not all.

 #### From the issue

 In both mentioned IDEs, the Rule Description can be directly accessed from the 'Quick Fix' menu in VSCode, and from the 'More Actions' menu in CLion.
-These appear when hovering code raising an issue in the editor, or by selecting the issue in the Problems view
+These appear when hovering code raising an issue in the editor, or by selecting the issue in the Problems view,

 serverMain.h:422

 ![VSCode-open-rpsec.png](img/SL/VSCode-open-rspec.png)

-In VSCode, the rule description will open in a separate editor tab
+In VSCode, the rule description will open in a separate editor tab.

 serverMain.h:422

 ![CLion-open-rspec.png](img/SL/CLion-open-rspec.png)

-In CLion, the rule description will open in the SonarLint view
+In CLion, the rule description will open in the SonarLint view.

 #### Issue to Rule - CLion
-In CLion, inside the SonarLint view, the rule description can be viewed immediately by selecting any rule in the SonarLint view
+In CLion, inside the SonarLint view, you can access the rule description immediately by selecting any rule in the SonarLint view.

 ![CLion-rule-in-SL-view.png](img/SL/CLion-rule-in-SL-view.png)

 #### Rule navigation - VSCode
-In VSCode, all available rules (Active or Inactive) can be viewed in the SonarLint tab.
-By selecting any rule, it's description will be opened.
+In VSCode, you can view all available rules (Active or Inactive) in the SonarLint tab.
+Select a rule and its description will open.

 Only active rules will raise issues.
 Active rules can be changed in this panel by:
-- Activating inactive rules by pressing the check mark next to the rule
+- Activating inactive rules by pressing the check mark next to the rule.
-- Deactivating active rules by pressing the cross mark next to the rule
+- Deactivating active rules by pressing the cross mark next to the rule.

 ![VSCode-rules.png](img/SL/VSCode-rules.png)

 #### Rule navigation - CLion
-In CLion, all available rules (Active or Inactive) can be viewed in SonarLint's settings (Settings -> Tools -> SonarLint).
-By selecting any rule, it's description will be opened.
+In CLion, you can view all available rules (Active or Inactive) in SonarLint's settings (Settings -> Tools -> SonarLint).
+Select any rule and its description will appear.

 Only active rules will raise issues.
-Active rules can be changed in this panel by using the checkbox next to the rule
+The checkbox next to the rules in the list will activate or deactivate them.

 ![CLion-rules.png](img/SL/CLion-rules.png)

 ### 🪛 Quick Fix

-Particular rules also support quickfixes in the IDE.
-These provide the option to instantly refactor the problematic code into compliant code.
+Particular rules also support quick fixes in the IDE.
+Using these, you can instantly refactor the problematic code into compliant code.

-In VSCode, a quickfix will appear as the first item in the 'Quick Fix' menu
+In VSCode, a quick fix will appear as the first item in the 'Quick Fix' menu.

 serverMain.h:490

 ![VSCode-quickfix-prompt.png](img/SL/VSCode-quickfix-prompt.png)

-In CLion, hovering over an issue that has a quick fix available will provide it as the first option to use
+In CLion, a quick fix will appear when hovering over an issue that has a quick fix available.

 serverMain.h:490

 ![CLion-quickfix-prompt.png](img/SL/CLion-quickfix-prompt.png)

-Applying the quickfix in both cases, we get the following:
+Applying the quick fix in both cases, we get the following:

 ![CLion-quickfix-result.png](img/SL/CLion-quickfix-result.png)

 ### 🔌 Connected mode: synchronize issues between SonarCloud and SonarLint

-SonarLint can be connected to a SonarQube/SonarCloud instance for the current project.
+You can connect SonarLint to a SonarQube/SonarCloud instance for the current project.
 This is called Connected Mode, and it provides multiple advantages:

-- Synchronising active rules with the ones used in the CI analysis
+- Synchronising active rules with the ones used in the CI analysis.
-- Viewing the issues raised by the CI analysis that are not available in SonarLint
+- Viewing the issues raised by the CI analysis that are not available in SonarLint.
-- Viewing and reviewing Security Hotspots
+- Viewing and reviewing Security Hotspots.

 For this demo, we will be configuring Connected Mode with a SonarCloud instance.

 #### ⌨ Visual Studio Code

 Connected Mode in VSCode can be accessed from the SonarLint tab.

 ![VSCode-connected-mode.png](img/SL/VSCode-connected-mode.png)